statsplot/jshinyserver/documents/production.md

 ### Configuration
-When the server run at low free memory or high system load, server will be less stable and the performance will be reduced.
+When servers run at low free memory or high system load, they will be less stable and the performance will be reduced.

 You should at least preserve enough physical memory, set threshold of free memory/cpu usage in config files.
 You may see a `server is too busy` page when the threshold exceeded.
 This can prevent jShiny server from been killed by OS.